viperleed/viperleed/doc/content/sections/structure_search.rst

 the section on the
 :ref:`optimization algorithm used in ViPErLEED<optimization_algorithm>`.

-ViPErLEED periodically monitors the search progress by reading the :ref:`SDTL` file and will report on the current best R-factor and the amount of sampled structures.
+ViPErLEED periodically monitors the search progress by reading the :ref:`SDTL<sdtl>` file and will report on the current best R factor and the amount of sampled structures.
 From this information, the files :ref:`search-progress.pdf<searchprogresspdf>` and :ref:`search-report.pdf<searchreportpdf>` will be generated and updated, which provides a graphical overview of the structure search progress and